 CONTENTS

 Page

-INTRODUCTION: DIRECTOR OF EDUCATION 4
+MESSAGE FROM THE DIRECTOR OR EDUCATION, LEISURE & LIFELONG LEARNING 4

 WHY WE NEED A CHILDREN AND YOUNG PEOPLE'S PLAN 6

-A SHARED VISION AND PRIORITIES
+A SHARED VISION AND PRIORITIES 10

-HOW THIS PLAN WAS DEVELOPED 10
+HOW THIS PLAN WAS DEVELOPED 12

-NEATH PORT TALBOT'S CHILDREN AND YOUNG PEOPLE - DATA 18
+NEATH PORT TALBOT'S CHILDREN AND YOUNG PEOPLE 20

-OUR PRIORITIES FOR THE NEXT FIVE YEARS
+OUR PRIORITIES FOR THE NEXT FIVE YEARS 27

-PRIORITY OUTCOME 1 26
+PRIORITY OUTCOME 1 28

 PRIORITY OUTCOME 2 30

-PRIORITY OUTCOME 3 34
+PRIORITY OUTCOME 3 32

-PRIORITY OUTCOME 4 38
+PRIORITY OUTCOME 4 34

-PRIORITY OUTCOME 5 42
+PRIORITY OUTCOME 5 36

-HOW WE WILL KNOW IF WE'RE HAVING AN IMPACT 46
+HOW WE WILL KNOW IF WE'RE HAVING AN IMPACT 38

-INTRODUCTION: DIRECTOR OF EDUCATION.

-WHY WE NEED A CHILDREN AND YOUNG PEOPLE'S PLAN.

-This Children and Young

-People's Plan is the way

-in which we will ensure all

-children have the best start

-in life.
-It is the roadmap for

-working in partnership and

-sets out what the Children &

-Young People's Leadership

-Group wants to achieve over

-the next 5 years.
+APPENDICES 40

+Section 1 MESSAGE FROM THE DIRECTOR OF EDUCATION, LEISURE & LIFELONG LEARNING

+Children and young people across Neath Port Talbot are capable, compassionate and ambitious for their future lives.
+Their drive and motivation is evident daily and I am proud of their achievements and the progress they make in our schools, wider educational settings and communities.
+They have shown incredible resilience during and following the pandemic, adapting to new ways of living and learning in an ever changing society.
+However, we recognise that children and young people's opportunities to develop and learn has been affected.
+We want our children and young people to live fulfilling lives and we are committed to ensuring all our children and young people have the best start in life.
+This new Children and Young People's Plan 2024-2029 is for all children and young people aged 0-25, living in Neath Port Talbot.
+The plan has been developed through engagement and consultation with Neath Port Talbot children, young people, families, and partnership organisations in the Neath Port Talbot Children and Young People's Leadership Group.
+It sets out partnership priorities and ambitions for the next five years.
+It provides a clear framework for working together to give our children and young people the support they need to thrive and succeed.
+We know that working in partnership will support us all to address the challenges we are facing and deliver better outcomes for our children, young people and families.
+I am grateful to all of the children, young people, families and partners who have supported the development of this plan.
+Your continued participation will be key to its success.
+ANDREW THOMAS Director of Education, Leisure & Lifelong Learning Neath Port Talbot Council EARLY YEARS, CHILDREN & YOUNG PEOPLE'S PLAN 5 Section 2 WHY WE NEED A CHILDREN AND YOUNG PEOPLE'S PLAN This Children and Young People's Plan is the way in which we will ensure all children have the best start in life.
+It is the roadmap for working in partnership and sets out what the Children & Young People's Leadership Group wants to achieve over the next 5 years.
 To develop this plan we listened to children, young people, their families and the people who care for them.
 We also talked to the people who work with and support them, and those who make decisions about the services we provide.
-Based on those conversations we developed a shared vision that...

-"Neath Port Talbot will be a place where all children & young people, regardless of their circumstances, are part of a community that meets their needs and supports them to thrive in a way that works best for them".
+Based on those conversations we developed a shared vision that... " Neath Port Talbot will be a place where all children & young people, regardless of their circumstances, are part of a community that meets their needs and supports them to thrive in a way that works best for them".
 A shared vision gives us a clear understanding of what we are trying to achieve.
 This plan sets out our priorities for the next 5 years and how we will monitor the impact of what we are doing.
 In our engagement events we talked to people about issues that are important to them.
 These important issues are reflected in each of the priority outcomes that make up this plan.